-Sober buddies know how to keep you on the recovery path because they’ve been where you are and know what to do in worst case scenarios.
+Sober buddies know how to keep you on the recovery path because they’ve been where you are and know what to do in worst-case scenarios.

 Dance, talk, and party sober.
 Letting loose will allow you to truly enjoy your life for what it is, not what you want it to be.
-When you are enjoying yourself, you will curb bad habits by creating new memories.
+When you enjoy yourself, you will curb bad habits by creating new memories.
 The negative memories will start to fade as they are replaced with fun memories of sobriety.
 And if an old memory comes up, it is okay if you have a trigger, as long as you do something about it.
 Challenge yourself to identify what works and doesn’t work for you.

 What to do if it gets Difficult